tobiasgiessler/oca-preparation/README.md

   - __Calender__ class
 - Bear in mind that months were indexed starting with 0
 - When using the __Local__\* classes and the __Month__ enumeration, months are indexed starting with 1

+## Primitve Types and Wrapper Classes

+- For every primitive type Java provides a wrapper class
+- The wrapper classes provide methods convert primitive types into objects and the other way around

+### Autoboxing and Unboxing

+Converting a primitive value (an int, for example) into an object of the corresponding wrapper class (Integer) is called autoboxing.
+The Java compiler applies autoboxing when a primitive value is:

+- Passed as a parameter to a method that expects an object of the corresponding wrapper class.
+- Assigned to a variable of the corresponding wrapper class.

+The compiler is surrounding the used primitive variable with a call of a valueOf method.
+(For example _Integer.valueOf(primitiveIntValue)_)

+Converting an object of a wrapper type (Integer) to its corresponding primitive (int) value is called unboxing.
+The Java compiler applies unboxing when an object of a wrapper class is:

+- Passed as a parameter to a method that expects a value of the corresponding primitive type.
+- Assigned to a variable of the corresponding primitive type.

 # Chapter 4